Permit for the occupancy of public property: A permit holder's guide

-Making sure the work site is safe
+Making sure the worksite is safe

 Install temporary signage

 “No parking” signs must be set up 12 to 14 hours before the start of occupancy.
+All other signs must be in place from the beginning of the occupancy period.

 The contractor’s name must be displayed on the site for the duration of the work being performed.